 A prospective client once came to me for help.
 “In the past year I’ve applied for about 100 positions, yet have had no interviews!” she told me in frustration.
 I was pretty confident that I knew the crux of her problem straight away.
-How?
 It was the emphasis she placed on the number of jobs she had applied for.
-Usually, it’s not nearly enough to just apply for jobs.
+Usually, just applying for jobs is not nearly enough, especially at more senior levels.

 You face similar issues when working with search firms.
 I suggest identifying a couple of search firms that you trust, and then working with them exclusively.
 To find the right firms, ask friends, try and identify who a former employer’s HR department uses, or get recommendations from a professional association.
 Googling “best search firms” may also be of help.